energeist/ACS-1111-Bank-Account/README.md

 ## Bank Account project for ACS1111
 Written in Python (version 3.10)
 ## Project Description
-This project is an app written to simulate banking actions on a set of pre-defined accounts.
+This project is a simpple app written to simulate banking actions on a set of pre-defined accounts.
 Functionality includes:
+- Randomized account numbers upon BankAccount object instantiation
 - Greeting the user
 - Making a deposit for which the amount is validated
 - Making a withdrawal for which the amount is validated, and charges NSF if the user does not have enough money in their account
 - Accruing monthly interest at a rate according to account type:
     1. 0.1% monthly for a savings account
     2. 0.083% monthly for a checking account
+- Storing accounts in a list for later recall